Tips for Taps Blog

 - Pipe: For the pipe subscore, an unweighted arithmetic mean is used.
 An unweighted arithmetic mean gives equal weight to each parameter score in the pipe category.
 It also provides information on whether or not the combined parameters point toward corrosion or excessive scaling.

 With our subscores calculated, one final step remains: turning the three subscores into one composite score.
 The final Tap Score is a weighted arithmetic mean (or, a weighted average) of the health, aesthetic, and pipe subscores.
 Each weight reflects the relative importance of each subscore.

 Health makes up 75% of the final score because of its direct relationship with human well-being.

 Aesthetic makes up 15% of the final score because aesthetic impacts very often drive consumers away from their water or push them to test it in the first place.

 - Pipe makes up 10% of the final score.
 While pipe effects are important for your plumbing infrastructure, this subscore is more an indication of possible issues than a categorical statement of risk.

 Understanding Your Water

 The Tap Score algorithm is the result of years of research into water quality and its impacts on people and their homes, in an attempt to provide consumers with clear and understandable information about their water.
-Access to this kind of vital information helps people make better, more informed decisions about whether and how to treat their water.
+Access to this kind of information helps people make better, more informed decisions about whether or not—and how—to treat their water.
 Better decisions can lead to a healthier, more sustainable environment for all of us.

 Tap Score uses benchmarks which are publicly available from various health agencies throughout the US and reflect the latest academic and public health findings for drinking water health and safety guidelines.
 For the aesthetic and pipe subscores, benchmarks reflect the latest findings from both academic and engineering research into aesthetic and pipe impacts on drinking water quality and plumbing infrastructure.